 - Key Performance Measures (KPMs)

-Depending on your situation, you may also be required to do some monthly (or annual) reporting to a mortgage company or other similar organization.
+Depending on your situation, you may also be required to do monthly (or annual) reporting to a mortgage company or other similar organization.